Frequency Quality Metrics based on Second-Order Derivative and Autocorrelation: Proposed Metrics

 where $u_1$ represents the weight of the initial fast decay component; $\alpha_{\text{fast}}$ represents the decay rate of the initial ``shock'' drop; $\alpha_{\text{slow}}$ represents the decay rate of the oscillatory component; and $\omega$ represents the angular frequency of the oscillation.
 Equation~\eqref{eq:fit} is fitted to $R_{\kappa_f}(\theta)$ by utilizing a non-linear least squares method, included in the Python package SciPy \cite{JONSDOTTIR2019368}.

-As illustrated in the next sections, \eqref{eq:fit} appears as a good option to fit the ACF of power system frequency.
-Note that from a frequency quality perspective lower values of $\alpha_{\text{fast}}$, $\alpha_{\text{slow}}$, and $\omega$ indicate good frequency quality as it means frequency time series values are correlated and do not change fast in different timescales ($\alpha_{\text{fast}}$, $\alpha_{\text{slow}}$), as well as do not oscillate ($\omega$).
-The limit case is when we have steady-state/constant frequency which leads to zero values for all parameters.
+As illustrated in the next sections, \eqref{eq:fit} fits well the ACF of power system frequency.
+From a frequency quality perspective lower values of $\alpha_{\text{fast}}$, $\alpha_{\text{slow}}$, and $\omega$ indicate good frequency quality as it means frequency time series values are correlated and do not change fast in different timescales ($\alpha_{\text{fast}}$, $\alpha_{\text{slow}}$), as well as do not oscillate ($\omega$).
+The limit case is a steady-state/constant frequency which leads to zero values for all parameters.
 Conversely, high values of $\alpha_{\text{fast}}$, $\alpha_{\text{slow}}$, and $\omega$ indicate poor frequency quality.